 14.00 – Ceremony finish

 14.30 – Group photos (roughly 30-40 minutes based on 10 groups)

 15.10 – Couple photos (we can do this whilst your guests are being called in to give us a bit more time on location if need be)

 15.30 – Guests called in for wedding breakfast

 18.30 – Sunset couple photos (dependant on sunset time, allow 10/15 minutes)

 19.30 – Cake cut

 19.35 – First dance & dancing

 Couples that follow and stick to a timeline find that their day runs a lot smoother and they get time to fit in everything they want.
-Obviously, it goes without saying that on a wedding day anything can change the flow of the timeline (more often than you’d think), whether that be down to delays, weather, travel.
-Your wedding venue/wedding coordinator will be working with you on the day to keep everything running to time as best as they can to allow you not to worry.
-If you are doing a marquee wedding I would highly recommend booking a coordinator to allow them to deal with organisation and timekeeping on your day.
+Obviously, it goes without saying that on a wedding day, anything can change the flow of the timeline (more often than you’d think), whether that be down to delays, weather, or travel.
+Your wedding venue/wedding coordinator will be working with you on the day to keep everything running on time as best as they can to allow you not to worry.
+If you are doing a marquee wedding I would highly recommend booking a coordinator/wedding planner to allow them to deal with organisation and timekeeping on your day.

 Thank you for taking the time to make your timeline, you’ll be amazed by the peace of mind you’ll have knowing when everything is happening.
 I can’t wait to hear from you with your timeline and if you need any help putting yours together I am always more than happy to help.